vincentbernat/stud/README.md

     Performance:
-      -n CORES                 number of worker processes (default is 1) -B BACKLOG               set listen backlog size (default is 100)
+      -n CORES                 number of worker processes (default is 1) -B BACKLOG               set listen backlog size (default is 100) -M MEMCACHED             enable use of the specified memcached servers for sessions -K TICKET                enable ticket sharing using TICKET to generate keys

     Security:
       -r PATH                  chroot